 It's not just about creating content.
 It's also about finding innovative ways to effectively distribute that content.
 Your B2B content strategy should include several avenues for distribution.

 If you're about to launch a new product or a special event, networks such as Google AdWords and Yahoo Search Marketing can help get your information out.
 This is especially effective if your search engine traffic is strong.
 Another option is implementing a social media strategy that includes platforms specific to your customers.
 This may cost more, but can be creative and more tailored to your target audience.

 Organic distribution is also an effective way of creating product and company awareness using social media or email marketing.
 Additionally, crowdsourcing is a way to improve brand loyalty while encouraging your customer base to broaden.

 What is the most effective B2B content distribution strategy?
 In a recent survey of B2B marketers,

 53% reported that email generates the most sales leads.
 Branded and customized emails, sent to targeted email lists of current and potential customers, can produce a positive ROI for your company.

 IronPlane Can Help

-At IronPlane, we understand the nuances of B2B marketing and how to tie it into your Magento ecommerce platform.
-If you are interested in designing your first B2B campaign and leveraging some of the built in tools in Magento to help with this, contact us to review.
+At IronPlane, we understand the nuances of B2B marketing and how to tie them into your Magento eCommerce platform.
+If you are interested in designing your first B2B campaign and leveraging some of the built-in tools Magento has to offer, contact us to review.